 Another component that differentiates some martial arts from other sports is the use of weapons.
-Using weapons plays an important role in the diverse styles of kungfu, while in numerous Karate styles empty hand techniques endure.
-Although some study indicates that the chance of injury from using weapons in the martial arts is low, these extensive distinctions make it unusable to regard the martial arts as a single creature when debating the dangers and advantages of participation for youths.
+Using weapons plays an important role in the diverse styles of kungfu, while in numerous Karate styles, empty-hand techniques endure.
+Although some study indicates that the chance of injury from using weapons in martial arts is low, these extensive distinctions make it unusable to regard martial arts as a single creature when debating the dangers and advantages of participation for youths.

 Combat Sports Programs For Children